massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 ```shell-session
 terraform apply -var-file _params.auto.tfvars.json -var-file _connections.auto.tfvars.json
 ```
-Ensure all of the resource provision successfully.
-When you are done, it’s best to destroy the resources since they are only used for testing.
+Ensure all of the resources provision successfully.
+When you are done, it’s best to destroy the resources since they are only used for testing:

 ```shell-session
 terraform destroy -var-file _params.auto.tfvars.json -var-file _connections.auto.tfvars.json
 ```

 ### Publish Bundle
 You’re now ready to publish your bundle for use in Massdriver.
-The CLI has a command to do this for you.
+The CLI has a command to do this for you:

 ```shell-session
 mass bundle publish
 ```

-Now you can log into Massdriver and check for you newly published bundle in the bundle sidebar.
+Now you can log into Massdriver and check for your newly published bundle in the bundle sidebar.